Headaches

 Stabilizing your blood sugar

 Blood sugar problems may also contribute to headaches.
-As people with HIV age, they may develop insulin resistance and diabetes, which can result in serious blood sugar problems.
+As people living with HIV grow older, they may develop insulin resistance, pre-diabetes and eventually diabetes, which can result in serious blood sugar problems.
 When your blood sugar drops too low, it can cause a headache that may not resolve for a number of hours.
 If you are having recurrent blood sugar ups and downs, this can cause recurrent headaches.
 These headaches can be resolved by stabilizing your blood sugar.
-Eating frequent small meals that are nutritionally balanced, with fibre, complex carbohydrates and protein can help, as can exercising regularly.
+Eating frequent, small meals that are nutritionally balanced with fibre, complex carbohydrates and protein can help, as can exercising regularly.

 Magnesium deficiency

-Magnesium deficiency can occur in people with HIV and can cause headaches; supplementing with magnesium can eliminate this problem.
-Magnesium supplementation should not be substituted for immediate medical attention for severe or recurrent headaches.
+Magnesium deficiency can occur in people with HIV and can cause headaches.
+Supplementing with magnesium can eliminate this problem, but seek immediate medical attention for severe or recurrent headaches.
 If no other cause for your headache is found, keep the possibility of this deficiency in mind.
 Be aware that doses of magnesium above 350 mg per day can cause diarrhea.
 Magnesium glycinate may be better tolerated than other forms.
+However, first check with your pharmacist to find out if this form of magnesium will interact with any of the medicines that you are taking.

 Pain medications

-• other medications you are taking, because of possible drug interactions
+• other medications you are taking, because of potential drug interactions

-• medical conditions such as liver problems, which would weigh against acetaminophen (Tylenol) because it can be hard on the liver
+• medical conditions such as liver problems, because medications like acetaminophen (Tylenol) can be hard on the liver

-• other medical conditions such as stomach ulcers, gastrointestinal bleeding problems, intestinal Kaposi’s sarcoma, low platelets, kidney dysfunction or low serum albumin levels (common in those with wasting), which would weigh against non-steroidal anti-inflammatory drugs (NSAIDs).
+• other medical conditions such as stomach ulcers, gastrointestinal bleeding problems, intestinal Kaposi’s sarcoma, low platelets, kidney dysfunction or low serum albumin.

-Talk to your doctor about which pain medications are right for you.
-A drug from the class called non-steroidal anti-inflammatory drugs (NSAIDs) is one choice.
+A pain medication from the class called non-steroidal anti-inflammatory drugs (NSAIDs) is one choice.
 NSAIDs include ibuprofen (Advil, Motrin), naproxen (Aleve) and acetylsalicylic acid (Aspirin).
 Long-term use of Aspirin or other NSAIDs can cause damage to the lining of the stomach and intestines and can lead to gastrointestinal bleeding.
-Also, people taking tenofovir should talk to their doctors about taking NSAIDs as there is a risk of kidney injury.
-In general, only use these medications when you need them to relieve headaches, and avoid long-term use if possible.
+Also, people taking tenofovir should talk to their healthcare providers about taking NSAIDs as there is a risk of kidney injury.
+In general, only use pain medication when you need them to relieve headaches, and avoid long-term use if possible.

-Acetaminophen (Tylenol) is another common painkiller and is found in many over-the-counter medications.
-Because it is widespread, acetaminophen overdose is a concern.
+Acetaminophen (Tylenol) is another common pain medication and is found in many over-the-counter medications.
+Acetaminophen overdose is a concern.
 It is the most common cause of acute liver failure in North America, and alcohol consumption or liver disease, such as hepatitis C, can substantially increase the risk.
-The standard maximum short-term dose is 3,000 mg per day (or only six extra-strength 500-mg tablets).
+The standard maximum short-term dose is 3,000 mg per day (six extra-strength 500-mg tablets).
 In people who drink alcohol, liver damage may occur with consumption of only 2,600 mg of acetaminophen a day.
 It is strongly recommended that people who drink alcohol regularly limit their use of acetaminophen to a maximum of 2,000 mg per day.
 This means taking no more than two to four standard-strength pills within a 24-hour period.

-Acetaminophen is also an active ingredient in many other medications, including popular headache and cold remedies such as Dayquil, Nyquil, Anacin 3 and others.
-It is important to read the labels of all over-the-counter medications and prescription medications very carefully in order to be certain you never take more than the recommended dose.
+Acetaminophen is also an active ingredient in many other medications, including common headache and cold remedies such as Dayquil, Nyquil, Anacin 3 and others.
+It is important to read the labels of all over-the- counter medications and prescription medications very carefully to be certain you never take more than the recommended dose.

 Some people who take acetaminophen regularly also take the supplement N-acetyl-cysteine (NAC; 500 to 1,000 mg, twice daily) to help normalize levels of the antioxidant glutathione.
 During acetaminophen overdose, glutathione is depleted in the liver and can lead to liver toxicity.
-By taking NAC whenever you take acetaminophen, you may decrease the risk of liver toxicity, although you should still never exceed the recommended daily limit of acetaminophen.
+Taking NAC at the same time as acetaminophen may decrease the risk of liver toxicity.
+Even then, the recommended daily limit of acetaminophen should not be exceeded.

 Complementary therapies

-Be sure to tell your pharmacist or doctor about all the medications, over-the-counter drugs, supplements and herbal therapies you take.
-These products can interact with your antiretroviral drugs, causing them to become less effective or increasing the risk you will experience side effects.
+Be sure to tell your pharmacist or healthcare provider about all the medications, over-the-counter drugs, supplements and herbal therapies you take.
+These products can interact with your antiretroviral drugs, lowering their efficacy or increasing the risk of experiencing side effects.